dawid-szaniawski/bepatient/docs/usage.md

 Waits for a specified value in response.

 ##### Args:

-- request `(PreparedRequest | Response)`: The request or response to monitor for the expected value.
+- request `(PreparedRequest | Request | Response)`: the request or response to monitor for the expected value.
-- status_code `(int, optional)`: The expected HTTP status code.
+- status_code `(int, optional)`: the expected HTTP status code.
 Defaults to 200.
-- comparer `(COMPARATORS | None, optional)`: The comparer function or operator used for value comparison.
+- comparer `(COMPARATORS | None, optional)`: the comparer function or operator used for value comparison.
 Defaults to None.
-- expected_value `(Any, optional)`: The value to be compared against the response data.
+- expected_value `(Any, optional)`: the value to be compared against the response data.
   Defaults to None.
-- checker `(CHECKERS, optional)`: The type of checker to use.
+- checker `(CHECKERS, optional)`: the type of checker to use.
-- session `(Session | None, optional)`: The requests session to use for sending requests.
+- session `(Session | None, optional)`: the requests session to use for sending requests.
 Defaults to None.
-- dict_path `(str | None, optional)`: The dot-separated path to the value in the response data.
+- dict_path `(str | None, optional)`: the dot-separated path to the value in the response data.
 Defaults to None.
-- search_query `(str | None, optional)`: A search query to use to find the value in the response data.
+- search_query `(str | None, optional)`: a search query to use to find the value in the response data.
 Defaults to None.
-- retries `(int, optional)`: The number of retries to perform.
+- retries `(int, optional)`: the number of retries to perform.
 Defaults to 60.
-- delay `(int, optional)`: The delay between retries in seconds.
+- delay `(int, optional)`: the delay between retries in seconds.
 Defaults to 1.

 ##### Returns:

 - `Response`: the final response containing the expected value.

 ##### Raises:

 - `WaiterConditionWasNotMet`: if the condition is not met within the specified number of attempts.

 ##### Example:

 ```python
 from requests import get

 from bepatient import wait_for_value_in_request

 response = wait_for_value_in_request(
     request=get("https://example.com/api"),